 Likewise, the last line has a tonal dissonance as the chords pass through the key of C minor to come finally to rest on a chord of D major.
 This is the dominant or “unfinished” chord of the chorale’s key, G minor and it is not uncommon for Bach to end a harmonisation thus, particularly of an archaic melody (see, for example, C 135).
 But here, by means of the somewhat abstruse harmony, he makes a particular point; the idea is of the heretics and the godless around us, but not actually with us.
 They separate us and themselves from God’s truth and this is painted in tonal terms right up to the last chord.

 It is always interesting to observe how Bach re-harmonises a chorale for a new cantata.
 Once the constraints of practical resources and lack of time are set aside (sometimes requiring the rehashing of an earlier movement, or indeed a whole work), it becomes clear that Bach never does anything without good reason.
-If the chorale is re-harmonised, it is not necessarily because he has had second thoughts or thinks he can improve on the earlier version, although on occasions, this may well be the case.
-As frequently, it stems from his extraordinary sensitivity to the text which stimulates his imagination anew.
-He finds new ways, tonal, dissonant, rhythmic or textual which he can employ to reinforce the religious message, the poetic images or both.
+If the chorale is re-harmonised, it is not necessarily because he has had second thoughts or thinks he can improve on the earlier version, although on occasions, this is certainly the case; Bach’s revisions of his own works frequently indicate improvements on the originals But as frequently it stems from his extraordinary sensitivity to a changed text which stimulates his imagination anew.
+He finds other ways, tonal, dissonant, rhythmic or textual which he can employ to reinforce the religious message, the poetic images or both.

 Why else that almost bizarre Ab chord?